Configure geographic location

 /var/lib/anbox/static_gps_position available to the Android container, create a file that contains GPS data in the above format and move that file from

-/var/lib/anbox/static_gps_position via an addon install hook during the installation.
+/var/lib/anbox/static_gps_position via an addon pre-start hook during the installation.
 When an Android container gets started and an application requests the current location information through the Android framework, the GPS data is then forwarded from the Anbox session to the application.

 Set the location dynamically